|

 Grand-slam seasons and World Cup success.

-have already been involved in both 'legs' of our French exchange.
+You have already been involved in both 'legs' of our French

-Could you comment on the value of this, both musically and socially,
+exchange.
+Could you comment on the value of this, both musically

 A valuable and enjoyable cultural exchange, and one I'd like